Alison Hogan is a veteran west coast singer/songwriter returning to performance after a long hiatus.

 The collection showcases the varied genres of Alison’s writing, encompassing country, blues, and acoustic roots and features a stellar lineup of Soucy (drums and percussion), Brent Gubbels (bass), Darryl Havers (piano/accordion), Nolan Murray (fiddle) and pedal steel master Charlie Hase.

-Described by one reviewer as “a stunning, sad, funny, sexy and lovely collection of songs” evoking such legendary songwriters as Guy Clark, Townes Van Zandt and Garnet Rogers, the album is enjoying airplay on Canadian campus stations and folk/roots radio in the USA.
+Described by one reviewer as “a stunning, sad, funny, sexy and lovely collection of songs” evoking such legendary songwriters as Guy Clark, Garnet Rogers and Townes Van Zandt, the album is enjoying airplay on Canadian campus stations and folk/roots radio in the USA.

-Alison is looking forward to participating in a three-week Singer Songwriter residency at the Banff Centre in 2019.
+Alison is participating in a three-week Singer Songwriter residency at the Banff Centre in March of 2019.
 She performs live solo, or as a duo or trio with Charlie Hase and Brent Gubbels.